Indian Army: Soldier (Gorkha — General Duty)

 Since the introduction of the Agnipath Scheme in 2022, India has shifted to inducting Gorkha troops exclusively through this new recruitment system.
 However, the Government of Nepal strongly opposed the scheme, stating that its four-year short-term service contracts and absence of long-term benefits were inconsistent with the principles of the historic 1947 Britain–India–Nepal Tripartite Agreement, which has governed the recruitment of Gorkhas for decades.
 As a result, Nepal has refused to allow its citizens to participate in Agnipath recruitment.

 This deadlock has led to a complete halt in the recruitment of Nepali Gorkhas for nearly five years, creating deep uncertainty for thousands of aspiring candidates and casting doubt on the future of the legendary Gorkha regiments, which have been an integral part of the army for over seven decades.

 Traditionally, India recruits Gorkha soldiers who are citizens of Nepal under the framework of the Tripartite Agreement.
-To qualify, a candidate shall be aged between 17.3 to 21 years and must have successfully completed Class 10 and hold a matriculation certificate from a recognized educational board.
+To qualify, a candidate shall be aged between 17.3 and 21 years and must have successfully completed Class 10 and hold a matriculation certificate from a recognized educational board.
 Following this, the candidate must undergo a rigorous physical and medical examination, demonstrating excellent physical fitness, 6/6 eyesight, and being completely free of deformities, disorders, or diseases that could impair service.

 Gorkha candidates are provided special height relaxation compared to the general requirements for the Western Plains region.
 As per current standards, the minimum height required for Gorkha recruits is 157 centimetres, with a minimum weight of 48 kilograms and a chest measurement of 77 centimetres (with a 5 cm expansion).